containers/buildah/docs/buildah-run.1.md

 directory causes RUN context to consider context directory as root directory for specified source in `--mount` of type 'bind'.

+**--cgroupns** *how*

+Sets the configuration for the cgroup namespaces for the container.
+The configured value can be "" (the empty string) or "private" to indicate that a new cgroup namespace should be created, or it can be "host" to indicate that the cgroup namespace in which `buildah` itself is being run should be reused.

 **--env**, **-e** *env=value*

 Temporarily add a value (e.g. env=*value*) to the environment for the running